Telehealth is an easy to use, HIPAA-compliant way to receive quality medical care virtually rather than in person.

 In the case of a medical emergency, however, you need to seek care at your local urgent care facility or hospital emergency department.

 Some insurance companies cover telehealth, while others don’t.
 Additionally, some states require insurance companies to reimburse at the same rate as they cover for in-person appointments.
 In most states, Medicaid covers telehealth.
-Check with your insurance provider to find out if you’re covered.
+Check with your insurance

 As of March 6, 2020, Medicare is paying providers across the United States to provide telehealth services due to the COVID-19 crisis.
 However, this Medicare coverage may be a temporary benefit.